nullstare/ReiLua/README.md

 * Easings
 * RLGL

 List of some MISSING features that are planned to be included.
-For specific function, check API.
+For specific function, check API and apiScanner.lua.

 * Core
 	* VR stereo config functions for VR simulator